Full Video

 Featured expert

-Dr. David Brett, Product and Service Manager
+Dr. David Brett, Former Product and Service Manager at Vetter

 As a seasoned expert with extensive experience in pharma and biotech, Dr. Brett has helped a wide range companies navigate the transition from preclinical development to in-human trials.
 He has deep technical and scientific expertise in the development of complex, sensitive molecules.